top of page

 Eligibility: Current rising high school seniors can apply.
 Preference will be given to U.S. citizens or permanent residents.
 Students must maintain a minimum cumulative GPA of 3.0 or higher.

-Dates: June 14–June 28, 2024
+Dates: June 14–June 28

 Cost: $5,000 + $50 application fee.
 The cost of the program covers all program events, speakers, course materials, and Michigan Ross apparel.
 Full and partial need-based scholarships are available.

-The Michigan Ross Summer Business Academy is a two-week pre-college program designed for highly motivated high school students from diverse backgrounds who wish to explore a business career.
-During this program, you will be given a thorough introduction to how companies function, the problem-solving strategies of leaders, market research methodology, and the life of a business student at Michigan Ross.
+The Michigan Ross Summer Business Academy is a two-week pre-college program for motivated high school students from diverse backgrounds.
+During this program, you will be introduced to how companies function, the problem-solving strategies of leaders, market research methodology, and the life of a business student at Michigan Ross.
+You will also gain insights into business operations and potential career paths.
+Moreover, you will have the chance to engage with Ross faculty, corporate partners, and industry professionals.
+The theme of leadership with purpose is emphasized, prompting students to reflect on the significance of ethical business leadership.
+Only 72 students are accepted into the program.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.